Busman's Honeymoon: Adaptations

 Busman's Honeymoon first saw the light of day as a stage play by Sayers and Muriel St. Clare Byrne.
 Subtitled A Detective Comedy in Three Acts, it opened at London's Comedy Theatre, in December 1936, with Dennis Arundell as Peter and Veronica Turleigh as Harriet Vane.
 The play was a success, and ran for 413 performances.

 A 1940 film version, based as much on the play as on the novel, stars Robert Montgomery as Peter and Constance Cummings as Harriet.
 The movie was released in the United States as Haunted Honeymoon.

 It was twice adapted for BBC television broadcast.
 The 1947 adaptation, 90 minutes in length, was directed by John Glyn-Jones and starred Harold Warrender as Lord Peter, Ruth Lodge as Harriet, and Ronald Adam as Bunter; Joan Hickson, later to be better known for playing Agatha Christie's amateur sleuth Miss Marple, played Miss Twitterton.
 The 1957 adaptation, again 90 minutes in length, was directed by Brandon Acton-Bond, and starred Peter Gray as Lord Peter, Sarah Lawson as Harriet, and Charles Lloyd-Pack as Bunter.

 There have been three BBC radio adaptations.
 The first, in 1949, was adapted for radio by Peggy Wells, and starred Hugh Latimer as Lord Peter, Rita Vale as Harriet, and Stanley Groome as Bunter.
 The second, again adapted for radio by Wells, was broadcast in 1965, and featured Angus MacKay as Lord Peter, Dorothy Reynolds as Harriet, and David Monico as Bunter.
-The third adaptation, broadcast in 1983 on BBC Radio 4, was in six parts.
+The third adaptation, as part of a Lord Peter Wimsey radio series, broadcast in 1983 on BBC Radio 4, was in six parts.
 This starred Ian Carmichael as Lord Peter Wimsey, Sarah Badel as Harriet, Peter Jones as Bunter, Rosemary Leach as Miss Twitterton, Pearl Hackney as Mrs Ruddle, Peter Vaughan as Superintendent Kirk and John Westbrook as the Narrator.

 A stage production of Busman's Honeymoon took place at the Lyric theatre, Hammersmith from 12 July - 27 August 1988 and starred Edward Petherbridge as Lord Peter Wimsey and Emily Richard as Harriet (Lady Peter) Wimsey.
 The two actors are married to each other in real life.
 (Petherbridge starred as Lord Peter in A Dorothy L. Sayers Mystery, a 1987 televised adaptation of all the Harriet Vane novels except Busman's Honeymoon for which the BBC could not obtain the rights).

 Lifeline Theatre (Chicago, Illinois) presented an original adaptation of Busman's Honeymoon in the spring and summer of 2009.
 Frances Limoncelli adapted the script from Dorothy Sayers' novel.
 The show was directed by Paul Holmquist.
 Busman's Honeymoon was preceded by adaptations of Whose Body?, Strong Poison, and Gaudy Night (all adapted by Frances Limoncelli and produced at Lifeline Theatre).